-For technical assistance with submitting the application, contact the Grants Management System Support Hotline at 1-888-549-9901, option 3 or via e-mail to GMSHelpDesk@usdoj.gov.
+For technical assistance with submitting an application, contact the Grants Management System Support Hotline at 888-549-9901, option 3, or via e-mail at GMS.HelpDesk@usdoj.gov.

-Note: The GMS Support Hotline hours of operation are Monday-Friday from 6:00 a.m. to midnight eastern time, except for Federal holidays.
+Note: The GMS Support Hotline hours of operation are Monday-Friday from 6:00 a.m. to midnight eastern time, except Federal holidays.

-For assistance with any other requirement of this solicitation, contact Alan C. Spanbauer, Program Manager, at 202-305-2436 or by e-mail to Alan.Spanbauer@usdoj.gov.
+For assistance with any other requirements of this solicitation, contact Alan C. Spanbauer, Program Manager, by telephone at 202-305-2436 or by e-mail at Alan.Spanbauer@usdoj.gov.